Sprihanjay/Coding_Interview_Patterns/Fast_and_Slow_Pointers.md

 # Fast and Slow Pointers Template

-Use this pattern when you need to detect cycles, remove duplicates, or work on problems involving relative motion through an array or linked list.
+When you need to detect cycles, remove duplicates, or work on problems involving relative motion through an array or linked list.

 ## 1. Cycle Detection (Floyd's Tortoise and Hare)